dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 1. Empty collection expressions can always be collapsed down to a single empty singleton (per `T` element type) across the entire program.

-1. We can use features like inline-arrays to generate instances that inline all their elements are literally no larger than space for the elements themselves.
+1. We can use features like inline-arrays to generate instances that inline all their elements and are literally no larger than space for the elements themselves.
 A count would not even need to be stored as it could just be hard-coded as the value returned by `int Count { get; }`.
 While this might generate many types in the assembly (one type per unique count), it's worth noting that this is what we *already* do for arrays *today*, and what we will be doing for the inline-array types we generate for spans/params-spans.

 1. We can borrow a trick from `yield iterators` where the iterator returned from `IEnumerator<T> GetEnumerator()` literally *reuses* the `this` instance to be its own iterator *if* it has never been iterated yet, and the calling thread is the same one that generated the `IEnumerable<T>`.
 This means that if you have: